iamwilhelm/use.gpu/packages/live/README.md

 Live also has a native non-JSX syntax, which is ergonomic in use, unlike `React.createElement`.

-This is useful e.g. when mixing React code with Live code in the same file.
+This is useful e.g. when mixing React code with Live code in the same file, while using JSX for React.

 ```tsx
 import { use, wrap, yeet, gather } from '@use-gpu/live';